 The Energy and Environmental Solutions segment includes products for fabricating c-Si solar PVs, as well as high throughput roll-to-roll coating (web) systems for flexible electronics and other applications.
 This business is focused on delivering solutions to generate and conserve energy, with an emphasis on lowering the cost to produce solar power by providing equipment to enhance manufacturing scale and efficiency.
 While end-demand for solar PVs has been robust over the last several years, investment levels in capital equipment have experienced considerable volatility.
-Current global solar PV production capacity exceeds anticipated near-term demand, which has caused solar PV manufacturers to significantly reduce or delay investments in manufacturing capacity and new technology, or in some instances, to cease operations.
+Global solar PV production capacity exceeds anticipated demand, which has caused solar PV manufacturers to significantly reduce or delay investments in manufacturing capacity and new technology, or in some instances, to cease operations.

-The solar PV industry environment in the first quarter of fiscal 2013 was characterized by continued excess manufacturing capacity despite continued growth in end-market demand.
-As a result, solar cell and wafering customers are deferring purchases of new capacity to preserve capital.
+The solar PV industry environment in the first half of fiscal 2013 was characterized by continued excess manufacturing capacity despite continued growth in end-market demand.
+As a result, solar cell and wafering customers are deferring purchases of new equipment.